kevinkosterr/odoo-pos-modules/README.md

 ## Odoo 17.0 - Simple POS Theme
 This is a Odoo 17.0 module that aims to make some small improvements on the UI of the Odoo 17.0 `point_of_sale` module.
-As if right now, the module consist of nothing fancy.
+As of right now, the module consists of nothing fancy.
 However, it does make some noticeable changes to the general lay-out of the POS system.